moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 A number defining the bitrate of track, expressed in bits second.

 ### Audio sample rate {#audiosamplerate}
-The number of audio frame samples per second.This property SHOULD only accompany audio codecs.
+The number of audio frame samples per second.
+This property SHOULD only accompany audio codecs.

 ### Width {#width}
 A number expressing the encoded width of the track content in pixels.